 Time runs fast and it is already noon by now.
 The Pharmacy Technician has by now attended multiple calls, made appointments, handled angry customers, helped the nurses clear out the requests from the doctors and read numerous prescriptions.

 Meanwhile, the computer has been buzzing with the inflow of patient details forwarded by the information desk.
-These have to be recorded and profiled as per the data records.
 He sets this task for later as he goes through the stock of medicines calculating the amount dispensed since morning.

 Once satisfied with the data, he moves on to the next task – delivering medicines to in-hospital patients.
 This task takes some considerable time by the end of which he is ready to focus on his desk job of data validation and profile creation.